costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 # 1: 2016-10-30   273       455
 ```

-For further exploration, the `strucchange` package in R is a good starting point.
+For further exploration, other functions of the `strucchange` package in R are a good starting point.
 Example graphs:

 ```r